Skip to main content

 Dear [Hiring Manager Name / HR Contact],

-I understand this may create inconvenience for you and the team, especially after the time already invested in the hiring and onboarding process.
+I understand this may cause inconvenience for you and the team, especially after the time already invested in the hiring and onboarding process.
 I do not take that lightly.
 Since accepting, my circumstances have changed because [brief reason if appropriate], and I no longer believe it would be right to proceed with the role.

 Sincerely,